In it, they show the only side-by-side comparison of releasing the slide with the slide stop vs. racking the slide that I’ve seen.

 But for anyone who thinks they might need to defend themselves with a pistol, and who is running a duty/combat worthy pistol, it’s worth it to practice and know both techniques.
 The extra 3 rounds on target could make a big difference in how things play out.

-In the process of almost 600,000 people watching this video here, on Facebook, and on YouTube, we’ve gotten a few other questions that I think you’ll appreciate.
+In the process of more than 1 million people watching this video here, on Facebook, and on YouTube, we’ve gotten a few other questions that I think you’ll appreciate.

 First, it’s not *just* a SEAL technique and it’s not new.
-Larry is a SEAL and using that fact helps us break through some barriers to get people to listen and hopefully help more shooters shoot better.
+Larry is a SEAL and using that fact helps us break through some barriers to get people to listen and hopefully help more shooters shoot better, but not all SEALs use it.
+One DEVGRU friend of mine in particular insists that it’s worthless, while others swear by it.
 It’s been taught by various military schools since the early days of the Vietnam War.
 A tunnel rat buddy of mine who’s first helicopter insertion was in the la Drang valley (We Were Soldiers) used it throughout the war whenever he had a 1911, although he’s the ONLY Vietnam era Army guy I know who was taught the technique.
 The rest are Marines.

 On the topic of what the Marines teach, I hear the following almost equally, and with with the intensity that you’d expect from Marines: